Ahmadmansoor/AdvancedScript/README.md

 ### 10- if / goto:
 (if) this Function as any if, its good for short the work of cmp jne .
-(goto) it is as any goto it will jmp to line, it use the same Line number formulas of (if) command if condtion ( > < = != ?) , type (int, str/strb,stre,strc ) , line number if true , line number if false
+(goto) it is as any goto it will jmp to line, it use the same Line number formulas of (if) command

+ if condtion ( > < = != ?) , type (int, str/strb,stre,strc ) , line number if true , line number if false

+ - note : if you set line number to 0 that mean step to next line.
+ - note : in new version we can use ads lib like some commands which return true or false like ( ads.isInArray  , ads.isAddrBelongSection  ) WILL explain later
  - in parameter 1 :we can make any compare with variables ( >  <  =  != )  (?) just for string compare and should use
  	one of the comapre string which is :
 	strb : if string begin with
 	stre : if string end with
 	strc : if string contain

 	sample :
 		if mainStr?"string_",strb,5d,7d /// check if mainStr begin with (string_)

  - in parameter 2 :we define the type of variable we need to compare. we can compare int with int or string to string int str strb	string begin with stre	string end with strc	string contain with

  - Line number : there are 3 way to set it

  		1- number + d : it mean the number is int not hex value Like 10d = line number 10
 		2- number : it mean the number hex value Like 10 = line number 16
-		3- string lable : it mean there are lable in the script it will jmp to
+		3- string lable : it mean there are lable in the script it will jmp to 4- set one of them to 0 mean jmp to next line sample :
+		1	varx int,x,0
+		2	varx int,y,10
+		3	if $x>$y,int,0,5d     /// if x>y then it will go to line 4 otherwise go to line 5
+		4	........
+		5	........

 note : we can mix this tow commands and we get a loop good for IAT read write fix Loop
 	or for search